Los Angeles Wire Fraud Defense Lawyers

 Another common method in which defense teams approach a wire fraud case is showing that the defendant was mistaken about the key facts when committing the fraudulent act.
 If you helped your friend with their new business of mail-order herbal supplements and they falsely claimed that the products were scientifically tested, so long as you legitimately believed that to be true when telling customers, you may not be charged with wire fraud.

-Getting convicted of wire fraud can result in a maximum sentence of 20 years in prison, a steep fine, or, in some cases, both.
+Getting convicted of wire fraud can result in decades in prison, or your entire life behind bars if you are also convicted of the related offenses.
 If you have been charged with wire fraud, you’ll need the best possible criminal defense to assert your innocence and preserve your freedom, your future, and your professional reputation.
 With the help of a skilled Los Angeles wire fraud defense attorney, you will get the protection you need to achieve a favorable resolution.

 At Werksman Jackson & Quinn, LLP, we understand that the circumstance of every case is different.
 When you’re up against an intimidating charge of wire fraud, it’s important that you work with a legal team that has years of experience dealing with charges at the federal level.
 We will examine every facet of your case, consult with the experts, and use cutting-edge tools to analyze your bank records and other evidence to make sure that you receive the most effective criminal defense possible.
 Don’t wait to get started on fighting your case and winning your freedom.
 Contact our office at (213) 688-0460 to learn more about your options.